 Our Yorkshire Communities

 To support our local communities, we’ve distributed large volumes of tea, coffee and Bettys specialities to local charities, food distribution schemes and NHS workers.
-We’ve also donated just over £100,000 to the regional Coronavirus Community Fund, governed by the Two Ridings Foundation.
+We’ve also donated £110,000 to the regional Coronavirus Community Fund, governed by the Two Ridings Foundation.
 This fund is supporting groups in our region deal with the impact of coronavirus on people and communities.
-And while our staff fundraising for local branch charities will continue, we’re also underpinning our donations so that our annual charities don’t loose out.
+And while our staff fundraising for local branch charities will continue, we’re also underpinning our donations so that our annual charities don’t lose out.